MSC72m/qavanin.ir_ve/README.md

 **Web scraping failures are handled with retries and logging.**
 **API endpoints include proper error responses and status codes.**
 **Custom exceptions like DatabaseInitializationError are used for specific error scenarios.**

+## Possible Issues

+- **qavanin.ir Access**: qavanin.ir is an Iran-access website, meaning that it will reject any requests that are not made with an Iranian IP.
+This might cause problems if your IP is not from Iran.

+- **Cloudflare Protection**: qavanin.ir is behind Cloudflare and is protected by it.
+Reducing the delay might cause some problems with interrupting the bot with puzzles and other security measures.

+- **Database Initialization**: Database initialization might fail if it is not correctly set up.
+Make sure to check this step before proceeding with other steps.

+- **Dependencies**: Not having the correct dependencies installed can cause problems.
+For example, Chromium drivers are required for crawling, and the sentence-transformers library has many dependencies, such as torch and CUDA libraries.
+Make sure that any errors you encounter are not related to these dependencies.

+- **Library Interference**: Some libraries, if not installed currently, might cause problems and interfere with each other.
+Keep this in mind.